-- Press the ▲▼ buttons to change the range of colors to be retained. - Select a negative value to limit the range of colors.
-Select a positive value to extend the range of colors to similar colors. - Pressing the DISP, button accepts the setting and restores the shooting screen.
+- Press the A buttons or turn the O dial to change the range of colors to be retained. - Select a negative value to limit the range of colors.
+Select a positive value to extend the range of colors to similar colors. - Pressing the MENU button accepts the setting and restores the shooting screen.